sjdv1982/seamless/tests/highlevel/BRANCH.md

 DONE
-Also for Jupyter, transformer-inside-transformer, and transformer-inside-transformer-inside-transformer The latter should be supported by innjecting the 'reproducible' object instead.
+Also for Jupyter, transformer-inside-transformer, and transformer-inside-transformer-inside-transformer The latter is now supported by injecting the 'transformer' object directly